ByRef Argument Type Mismatch in Excel VBA

-On the other hand for Macro2 I have declared the variable “A” as long.
-If you try running this code it will cause “ByRef Argument Type Mismatch” VBA Error.
+On the other hand, for Macro2, I have declared the variable “A” as long.
+If you try running this code, it will cause the “ByRef Argument Type Mismatch” VBA Error.

 Solution2: An alternative solution is to make the variable declaration mandatory by adding the “Option Explicit” word at the top of the module.

 What this will do is that before it shows VBA “ByRef Argument Type Mismatch,” Error, it actually asks us to declare the variable first.